Get a free, no obligation personal loan quote with rates as low as 9.90%

 How To Recover Unclaimed Money In Canada From The CRA

-Although the Canada Revenue Agency (CRA) manages Canada’s tax system, filing your income taxes is all up to you.
-So, if you’re not accustomed to all the tax jargon you might be missing out on unclaimed money in Canada from the CRA.
-To recover your unclaimed money consider taking these steps:
+Although the Canada Revenue Agency (CRA) oversees Canada’s tax system, filing your income taxes is your responsibility.
+If you’re unfamiliar with tax terminology, you might be missing out on unclaimed money from the CRA.
+Consider these steps to recover your unclaimed funds:

 Check For Unclaimed Cheques

 Every year, the CRA disperses millions of tax refunds and benefit payments across the country, by cheque or direct deposit.
-However, the CRA says that more than $1 billion in cheques have gone uncashed by Canadian taxpayers throughout the years due to changes of address, and other common reasons that prevent the delivery of payment.
+However, the CRA says that more than $1 billion in cheques have gone uncashed by Canadian taxpayers throughout the years due to changes of address or other common reasons that prevent delivery.

 To avoid missing out on any uncashed cheques, simply apply for direct deposit.
-This will ensure all cheques are directly deposited into your bank account.
+This will ensure all cheques are directly deposited into your bank account on time.

 Check For Missing Credits And Benefits

-If you don’t have a CRA My Account, you can always look back at your old tax returns to see if you’ve missed any credits or benefits that you were actually eligible for.
+If you don’t have a CRA My Account, you can always manually review your old tax returns to see if you’ve missed any credits or benefits that you were actually eligible for.
 A good tax accountant or consultant should be able to help you find missing tax benefits too.

 Use Family Tax Recovery